Things to Do Dominican Republic: Beaches, Hotels and Tips

 Samaná: waterfalls, empty beaches and the best Piña Colada of my life

 After a three-hour drive we reach Samaná, a lush green peninsula in the northeast of the Dominican Republic.
-This region feels like an entirely different country compared to the resort-heavy south.
-Here you find small, authentic boutique hotels, empty beaches and an unhurried pace that makes you want to cancel your return flight immediately.
+This region feels like an entirely different country.
+Far fewer resorts, far more soul.
+Small, authentic boutique hotels, empty beaches and an unhurried pace.
+You will want to cancel your return flight immediately.
+The Samaná Peninsula is a paradise for nature lovers.
+Stunning beaches, lush landscapes, and abundant wildlife.
 We arrive just in time to watch a beautiful sunset over Las Terrenas with a Coconut Mojito in hand.
 Perfection.

 The Bannister: harbour views and total relaxation